 Probation.
 Probation sentences for cyber crimes typically last at least one year and can be imposed along with fines and even a prison sentence.
 Probation can change your life dramatically, as you will be required to report to a probation officer, be monitored by law enforcement, and do your best to not commit any more crimes (as this will lead to even more serious consequences).

-In the world where judges and juries believe that hackers can influence the outcome of presidential elections, and when even encrypted data of governmental departments can be stolen by hackers online, being accused of a cyber crime is no longer something far-fetched or unrealistic.
+In the world where judges and juries believe that hackers can influence the outcome of presidential elections, and when even encrypted data of governmental departments can be stolen by hackers online, being accused of cybercrime is no longer something far-fetched or unrealistic.

-Computer crime charges is not something you would want to play around with, as the consequences can be too severe to handle.
-Do not attempt to prove your innocence in a computer crime lawsuit alone without being legally represented by a Los Angeles cyber crime attorney.
+Computer crime charges are not something you would want to play around with, as the consequences can be too severe to handle.
+Do not attempt to prove your innocence in a computer crime lawsuit alone without being legally represented by a Los Angeles cybercrime attorney.

-It’s highly advised to seek legal advice of an attorney to either reduce the severity of or avoid punishment for cyber crimes.
+It’s highly advised to seek the legal advice of an attorney to either reduce the severity of or avoid punishment for cybercrimes.
 Here at Okabe & Haushalter, our best criminal defense attorneys in Los Angeles can help present proof of your innocence in a way that would resonate with local courts, police, and prosecutors.